eficode-academy/docker-katas/kubernetes-exercises/04-ingress-nginx.md

 Enabling gave us:
 - A configmap
     * kubectl get configmap nginx-load-balancer-conf -n kube-system
+    * This describes the nginx configuration
 - The nginx-ingress-controller
     * kubectl get rc nginx-ingress-controller -n kube-system
+    * This enables us to do ingress
 - A service exposing default NGINX backend pod handling
     * kubectl get svc default-http-backend -n kube-system
+    * This serves (together with the deployed yaml from earlier) the 404 and 200.

 Nginx can be accessed this way :